Shaun-Fong/UnityBoneVisualizer/README.md

 ##### Select the bones and check the bones direction.

-I think this is really useful , so just rip from it.

 Make sure to use the unity toolbar to add renderer component.(Bone Renderer->Setup)